leomuehlfeld/Styled-Printer/README.md

 ## How does it work?

 Client (ReactApp), Server (NodeJS App) and RaspberryPi (NodeJS App) are talking to each other via socket.io while the server stores the messages in a postgres database.
-The Raspberry passes the recieved messages into a p5js sketch enabling the power of processing!
-After generating a canvas the binary of the image gets send to the printer!
+The Raspberry passes the recieved messages into a headless browser rendering the plain text into a appealing layout!
+After that, image gets send to the printer!

 ## Authors